wolktocs/delaunator-csharp/README.md

 **Note:** all of these libraries typically require you to convert your point/vector data structures into corresponding data structures used by the libraries.
 I believe that real-world usage will typically require those conversions, so the benchmark timings include the conversion time.

-Benchmarks were run on Windows 10 on an x64-based processor, Intel Core i7-4790S CPU @ 3.20GHz, 16 GB of memory.
+Benchmarks were run on Windows 10 with an x64-based processor, Intel Core i7-4790S CPU @ 3.20GHz, 16 GB of memory.